akhilakpuppala/_CMPE252_PlacesNearMe/README.md

  user: what's the weather

- bot: please provide your city name
+ bot: which city you want to check for?

  user: fremont

- bot: the weather is 20 celcius
+ bot: Today's temperature is 18 degree Celcius.

   ## Conversation Flow 2: Provide feedback
  user: hi